7 Strength Training Secrets That Build Real Strength Faster

 That’s not a motivation issue—it’s a strategy gap.
 Strength doesn’t come from doing more.
 It comes from doing the right things consistently.

-This guide breaks down seven proven principles that are efficient and safe.
+This guide explains seven proven principles that are efficient and safe.

 Woman lifting weights in gym illustrating benefits of strength training for health and longevity